 - When you are finished, click Apply.
 Explore displays a pie chart showing each channel and the number and percentage of each ticket associated with a social messaging channel.

-- Click the query title (by default New query), give the query a descriptive name, then click Save.
+- Click the report title (by default New report), give the report a descriptive name, then click Save.

 In the next section, you'll learn about some extra steps you can take to improve the presentation of this report.

-In this section, you'll learn a few ways to improve the presentation of this query to get it just how you want it.
+In this section, you'll learn a few ways to improve the presentation of this report to get it just how you want it.

 - You can choose a number of different ways to present your results from the visualization type menu ().
 For example, a Column chart looks great.
 For more help, see Visualization types reference.